 Asperger's syndrome, also called Asperger's disorder, is a type of pervasive developmental disorder (PDD).
 PDDs are a group of conditions that involve delays in the development of many basic skills, most notably the ability to socialize with others, to communicate, and to use imagination.
+There is a spectrum within the PDD disorders.

 Although Asperger's syndrome is similar in some ways to autism -- another, more severe type of PDD -- there are some important differences.
 Children with Asperger's syndrome typically function better than do those with autism.
 In addition, children with Asperger's syndrome generally have normal intelligence and near-normal language development, although they may develop problems communicating as they get older.